Our nationally recognized, award winning team has over 157 years of combined teaching experience.

 Shambra Watkins - Academic Support Specialist

 Shambra Hall Watkins graduated from Western Carolina University in 1992 receiving a BA in Early Childhood Education/Birth-Kindergarten Licensure.
 She taught 7 years through the Community Action Opportunities of Madison and Buncombe Counties Head Start Program.
-She has served as a Kindergarten teacher at Hall Fletcher Elementary School for 11 years.
+She has served as a Kindergarten teacher at Hall Fletcher Elementary School for 15 years.
 Shambra is a musician.
 She has years of experiences with singing on the Western Carolina University Chorus, Western Carolina Inspirational Gospel Choir, and with her church choir.
-Shambra is currently re-learning how to play the clarinet along with her MW! students.
 She has a passion for teaching young children.
 As MW!
 Academic Support Specialist, she assists students in learning the early fundamentals of academics while learning music.
 She believes that musical experiences provide students with the opportunity to socialize and learn self-regulation as students are able to sing, dance and play instruments together while also learning how to share, take turns, learn cultural awareness, and increase fine and large motor skills.
 Shambra feels strongly that Music Works! helps close the achievement gap by providing students’ the opportunity to learn important academic skills while enjoying and learning music.

 Laura Blackley - Musicianship Teaching Artist